ricardoavelino/LaTeX_tips/README.md

 # Tips on LaTeX thesis writing

-Hello, I prepared this guide to share how I set up my thesis writing with LaTeX + VSCode + Zotero.
-I hope it helps.
+Hello, @GeneKao and I prepared this guide to share our experience setting up our PhD thesis writing with LaTeX + VSCode + Zotero.
+We hope it helps.
 But remember, the best way is always your way.

 ## 1. Download VSCode + LaTeX Workshop

-Since long, I have been using [VSCode](https://github.com/microsoft/vscode) to code with Python and I decided to keep the same IDE for the thesis writing.
+This implementation is based in [VSCode](https://github.com/microsoft/vscode) as IDE.
+Information about VSCode can be seen at:

 -	https://code.visualstudio.com